-From continuing operations (excluding GP business) Siemens Nederland N.V. closed the year with revenue of EUR 442.5 million (fiscal 2019: EUR 449.7 million), which represents a slight decrease of 1.6% compared to last year.
-While our Smart Infrastructure business (SI) did grow in fiscal year 2020, the revenue of our Digital Industries (DI) business decreased compared to last year as a result of the weaker market environment and postponed projects due to COVID-19.
-Profit from continuing operations after tax remained largely stable at EUR 24.9 (fiscal year 2019: EUR 24.8 million).
+From continuing operations Siemens Nederland N.V. closed the year with revenue of EUR 505.4 million (2020: EUR 442.5 million), which represents an increase of 14% compared to last year.
+Both, our Smart Infrastructure business (SI) and our Digital Industries business (DI) did grow considerably in fiscal year 2021 - also driven by successes in their export businesses (e.g. data centers and cranes).
+Profit from continuing operations after tax increased significant to EUR 28.2 (2020: EUR 24.9 million).